Understanding Laryngitis

 The throat may appear reddened in the case of an infection, or whitish deposits may occur in the throat.

-What triggers Laryngitis?
+What Triggers Chronic Laryngitis?

 There are various causes of both acute and chronic Laryngitis.

 Most generally, acute Laryngitis is caused by a viral infection that inflames the vocal cords.
 It may also be caused by overuse of the voice with too much talking, singing, or shouting.
+Viral Laryngitis is frequently associated with upper respiratory tract infections, with various viral agents responsible for this condition.

-Laryngitis is chronic if symptoms last more than three weeks, and can be due to:
+Laryngitis is chronic if symptoms last more than three weeks and can be due to:

 • Prolonged use of alcohol